bgsedatascience/module-internet/README.md

 Every computer connected to the internet has thousands of potential ports.

 A server is a piece of software that runs on a computer, and "listens" for HTTP requests on a certain port.

 ---

+## Default Ports

+* HTTP requests default to port 80
+* HTTPS requests default to port 443

+Most web pages serve content on the default ports, and as such, we drop the port from the URL.

+---